 Extraordinary People: Cancer 'broke' this little girl - but couldn't beat her

-Trinity was just nine when leukemia took her memory and ability to move or speak.
+Trinity was just nine when leukaemia took her memory and ability to move or speak.
 Four years on she is healthy, finished with her PSLE and dreams of being a beatboxing singer-songwriter.

 SINGAPORE: The first try fails, and so does the second.
 She comes agonisingly close on the third, only to fall back in her wheelchair.
 Perhaps weakened by the exertion, her fourth comes up short too.
 But she quickly bounces back for attempt No.5: And stands, teetering, leaning on her mother briefly before successfully swiveling around and sitting down on her bed.